 )

-Check out the distribution of fitted values.
+This gives us 250 predictions per model.
+Check out their distributions.
 The degree 3 polynomial is the gold standard, and you see both low bias and variance.
-The degree-1 polynomial was just bad.
-The degree 2 had a high bias, but at least the variance was small.
-The degree 9 model overfit the data.
-It had low bias overall, but very high variance.
-The last model used regularization to improve its reliability, and you see the variance has shrunk with only a small reduction in bias.
+The degree 1 and 2 polynomials under-fit, resulting in high bias.
+But at least the variance is small on degree-2 polynomial.
+The degree 9 model overfits, resulting in low bias, but at the expense of high variance.
+The regularization model shrunk the variance with only a small increase in bias.

 Show the code